Riding rules, signs and safety tips

 - obey all road rules (including when on bike paths)

-- be seen by using reflectors, lights and bright clothing, especially at night or during rain.
-Reflective vests will also maximise your presence
+- use reflectors, lights and bright clothing, especially at night or during rain.

-Our roads and shared pathways are safer and more enjoyable for everyone when all users obey the rules and treat others with respect.
+Our roads and shared pathways are safer and more enjoyable when everyone obeys the rules and treat others with respect.

-- cycle at appropriate speeds by slowing down when passing or overtaking
+- ride at appropriate speeds by slowing down when passing or overtaking

 - keep as far left as possible